Srosh Yasht Hadoxt

-The Srosh Yasht Hadoxt, also known as Srosh Yasht, is the 11th Yasht in the Yasht collection.
+The Srosh Yasht Hadoxt, also known as Srosh Yasht, is the 11th hymn in the Yashts.
 It is named after and dedicated to Sraosha, the Zoroastrian hypostasis of Obedience and Observance.
 It must not be confused with the Srosh Yasht se shabag, which is also called Srosh Yasht and also dedicated to the same divinity.

 Name

 The Srosh Yasht Hadoxt is named after Sraosha, the Avestan name of the Zoroastrian divinity representing Obedience, whose name in Middle Persian became Srosh.
 It is also the name of the 17th day of the month in the Zoroastrian calendar.
 In the sources, this hymn is sometimes called Srosh Yasht or Srosh Yasht Hadoxt.

 The origin of this hymn is unclear.
 According to the information provided in one of the oldest manuscripts, it is derived from the Hadoxt nask, one of the volumes of the now lost Sasanian Avesta.
 According to other sources, however, either the Srosh Yasht Hadoxt, or the Srosh Yasht se shabag, was part of Bagan yasht nask, where it may have formed its eighth chapter.
 Its name may also be derived from the Hadoxt ceremony, where it may once have been recited.